 As described in "Business-Target Asset Classes" we may purchase RMBS through TBAs and may recognize income or gains from the disposition of those TBAs through dollar roll transactions.
 See also "Business-Our Hedging Strategy" and "Business-Our Financing Strategy" There is no direct authority with respect to the qualifications of income or gains from dispositions of TBAs as gains from the sale of real property (including interests in real property and interests in mortgages on real property) or other qualifying income for purposes of the 75% gross income test.
-We will not treat these items as qualifying for purposes of the 75% gross income test.
+We will not treat these items as qualifying for purposes of the 75% gross income test unless we receive advice from our counsel that such income and gains should be treated as qualifying for purposes of the 75% gross income test.
 As a result, our ability to enter into TBAs could be limited.
 Moreover, even if we were to receive advice of counsel as described in the preceding sentence, it is possible that the IRS could assert that such income is not qualifying income.
 In the event that such income were determined not to be qualifying for the 75% gross income test, we could be subject to a penalty tax or we could fail to qualify as a REIT if such income when added to any other non-qualifying income exceeded 25% of our gross income.